golemparts/rppal/README.md

 ## Examples

 This example demonstrates how to blink an LED attached to a GPIO pin.
-Remember to add a resistor in series, and choose an appropriate value to prevent exceeding the maximum current rating of both the GPIO pin and the LED.
+Remember to add a resistor in series, with an appropriate value to prevent exceeding the maximum current rating of the GPIO pin and the LED.

 ```rust
 use std::thread::sleep;